JACoW-org/CatScan/README.md

 2. Open a command prompt

 3. Browse to the jacow-validator folder
+4. create an .env file with variables where password is whatever you want

+POSTGRES_USER=jacowuser
+POSTGRES_PASSWORD=<password>
+POSTGRES_DB=jacow

-4. Type docker-compose up --build
+5. Type docker-compose up --build

-5. For the first time use, you will need to
+6. For the first time use, you will need to
+   * browse to /register and create an account
    * exec into the docker container with the database
+   * docker exec -it <container> /bin/bash
-   * login to postgres with the credentals in docker-compose
+   * login to postgres with the credentials in your .env
-   * browse to /register and create an account
+   * psql -U jacowuser
    * update the user in the app_user table with is_admin, is_editor and is_active set to true.
+   * \c jacow
    * browse to /login page
    * login as new user
-   * then you can user the interface to add conferences
+   * then you can use the interface to add conferences

 ### Running in PyCharm